claudiocp/ohmydebn/README.md

 - can run on bare metal and virtualized
 - can be virtualized via Proxmox, Parallels, and other hypervisors
 - must be supported by Parallels Tools
-- must support x86 and ARM architectures (please note that OhMyDebn does not yet support ARM but will in the future)
+- must support x86 and ARM architectures

 Debian satisfies these requirements and is well known for stability, simplicity, and versatility.